-Welcome to Lamorna Class
+Welcome to Lamorna!

-Our teaching is delivered through a multi-sensory based curriculum called the Victoria curriculum which is divided in to 8 domains; linked to all areas of the national curriculum.
-Alongside this, we use our own bespoke assessment methods, including 5 Individual Education Plan targets to ensure progress encompasses all areas of the young persons continued development (we work very closely with wider professionals and families when setting these targets to ensure they support appropriately and across all settings).
+The teaching in Lamorna is delivered through a multi-sensory curriculum based on the Victoria Curriculum in which we use 5 specific domains; (Communication, Conceptual Development, Social Relationships and Emotional Development, Sensory and Ownership of Learning) linked to the core areas of the national curriculum.
+Alongside this, we use our own bespoke assessment methods, including 5 Individual Education Plan targets linked to the individual students EHCP to ensure progress encompasses all areas of the young persons continued development (we work very closely with wider professionals and families when setting these targets to ensure they support appropriately and across all settings).

-Our curriculum is theme based and provides a wide range of stimulating and engaging activities for our students to be immersed in over the term and to allow a common theme to run through all their learning.
+Our curriculum is theme based and provides a wide range of stimulating and engaging activities for our students to be immersed in over the term and to allow a common theme to run through all their sensory learning.
 Communication, social interaction, responses to their environment and independence at an individual level forms a major part of the learning whilst ensuring all medical and health needs are always a priority and that everyone is having fun.

 For our older students we look to link them with wider learning environments such as our school workshop, college links and Tregoweth life skills and conference centre.
 Our aim is for our students to enjoy learning and to prepare for life.